The Leadership Blog

 Are Your Systems Intentional or by Default?

-challenging status quo change your system and you change too intentional systems leadership growth personal growth process improvement professional growth systems Sep 20, 2025
+challenging status quo change your system and you change too intentional systems leadership growth personal growth process improvement professional growth systems Sep 21, 2025

+Today's topic isn't one of the most exciting topics, but it may be one of the most critical.
 As leaders, it’s easy to look downstream when things go wrong.
 Missed deadlines?
 Must be the team.
 Customer complaints?
 Must be the frontline staff.
 Low morale?
 Must be the people not “getting it.”

 You Have Systems (Whether You Realize it or Not)